Nixiesearch: batteries included search engine¶

 - Doordash: Introducing DoorDash’s in-house search engine.

-Nixiesearch was inspired by these search engines, but is open-source.
+Nixiesearch was inspired by these search engines, but is fully open-source (with no paid addons and enterprise tier).
 Decoupling search and storage makes ops simpler.
 Making your search configuration immutable makes it even more simple.

 How it's different from popular search engines?